-I have always drawn faces, since I was little.
+I have always drawn faces since I was little.
 On my illustration course, we had many portraits drawing classes.
-I loved these, and felt it is an essential skill to understand how lighting works on faces.
-Makeup essentially mimics how shadow falls on beautiful facial features.
+I loved these and felt it is an essential skill to understand how lighting works on faces.
+Makeup essentially mimics how the shadow falls on beautiful facial features.

-How your master in Fine art influence your career today?
+How your master’s in Fine art influence your career today?

-I went to a very Conceptual Art school for my Masters degree in Fine Art on London, the same school as Damien Hirst.
+I went to a very Conceptual Art school for my Master’s degree in Fine Art in London, the same school as Damien Hirst.
 I learned to really study art history, art theory, psychology, social science, and especially perceptual science to understand how the eye and the brain work together to see “beauty”.
 This research into perceptual science rekindled my love of makeup as it gave such a new and clear insight into how makeup works.
-It is easy to find out what we are supposed to do to contour and highlight the Face, but perceptual science can explain why highlighting and shading on areas of the Face fools the eye.
-Sometimes I see some pretty crazy tutorials of how to do shading, and think the person doing them
+It is easy to find out what we are supposed to do to contour and highlight the face, but perceptual science can explain why highlighting and shading on areas of the Face fools the eye.
+Sometimes I see some pretty crazy tutorials of how to do shading and think the person doing them